 The 1985 Iron Bowl at Legion Field in Birmingham was an all-time classic.
 Anyone alive for it remembers it vividly.
-A showdown for the ages featured star players such as Alabama quarterback Mike Shula and Auburn All-American running back Bo Jackson, and it came down to the wire.
+A showdown for the ages that featured star players such as Alabama quarterback Mike Shula and Auburn All-American running back Bo Jackson came down to the wire.

 At the end of the day, Alabama placekicker Van Tiffin's 52-yard field goal as time expired was the crowning moment.
 Today, it's known simply as "The Kick."